 During the Millennium Boom, the index was consistently high, reaching 119 in 2004.
 It’s no coincidence (but not the sole factor by any standard) that home sales volume and prices were also at cyclical highs in California during that time.

 The index remained below 100 in 2005-2010, signaling consumers were primarily pessimistic about their future economic conditions.
-The index number of 110.8 in Q3 2016 was the first big increase in consumer sentiment since late 2014, though it fell back in the following quarter.
-It generally takes a full year before the results of consumer confidence are experienced, but at the end of 2016 home sales volume was still low.
+However, 2014-2017 saw more positive swings in sentiment, reflective of the improving economy.
+It generally takes a full year before the results of consumer confidence are experienced, but home sales volume remains flat as we head into 2018.

 Consumer sentiment’s effect on the broader economy